exadel-inc/etoolbox-authoring-kit/README.md

 ### @Accordion annotation

 To define array of `@AccordionPanel` within `@Dialog` or `@AccordionWidget` annotation.
 Then, to settle a field to a certain accordionPanel you will need  to add `@PlaceOn` annotation to this particular field.
 The values of `@PlaceOn` must correspond to the *title* value of the desired accordionPanel.
 This is a somewhat more flexible technique which avoids creating nested classes and allows freely moving fields.
-You only need to ensure that tab title is specified everywhere in the very same format, no extra spaces, etc.
+You only need to ensure that panel title is specified everywhere in the very same format, no extra spaces, etc.
 ```java
 @Dialog(
     name = "test-component",